flawedworld/rockylinux-security-wiki/README.md

-# REPLACEME Wiki
+# SIG/Security Wiki

-@TODO - fill in :)
+The wiki for the Rocky Linux Security Special Interest Group

 ## Continuous Integration / Continuous Deployment

-Actions Runner executes workflow to publish to https://REPLACEME.rocky.page on push to main.
+Actions Runner executes workflow to publish to https://sig-security.rocky.page on push to main.